RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 If there is not enough space in the backup location, the backup fails.
 {{% /note %}}

-## Configuring Scheduled Backups
+## Scheduling Periodic Backups

-To schedule backups for a database:
+To schedule periodic backups for a database:

 1. Go to: **databases**
 1. Click on the database that you want to configure backups for.